atolcd/adf-onlyoffice-extension/README.md

 ### Build

 Run `npm start content-ee` if you want to test the extension locally.
-You also can build a new application by running `npm run build content-ee`.
+You also can build a new application by running `npm run build content-ee` and `npm run build content-ee prod` for production.

 ### Configure Alfresco Content App